lewagon/dotfiles/01-Ruby/README.md

 ### `01 Programming Basics`

-Play with IRB, launch a ruby script from the terminal.
+Play with IRB, launch a Ruby script from the terminal.
 Learn about variables, methods and built-in objects.

 ### `02 Flow, Conditionals & Arrays`